Ig0tU/ChatGPT-Micro-Cap-Experiment/README.md

 # ChatGPT Micro-Cap Experiment
 Welcome to the repo behind my 6-month live trading experiment where AI models manage a real-money micro-cap portfolio.

-**🚀 Now supports Local LLMs and Google Gemini - No OpenAI dependency required!**
+**🚀 Fully integrated Local LLMs and Google Gemini - Complete AI-powered analysis throughout!**

 # The Concept
 Every day, I kept seeing the same ad about having some A.I. pick undervalued stocks.
 It was obvious it was trying to get me to subscribe to some garbage, so I just rolled my eyes.